Weeks-UNC/shapemapper2/README.md

 --serial     Run pipeline components one at a time and write all intermediate files
              to disk.
 Useful for debugging, but not generally recommended, as this will use large amounts of disk space.
 Default=False

+--N7         Add N7 information to data visualization.
+Adds a graph of mutation rates
+             and reactivities specific to N7 data in profiles.pdf.
+Prior to usage, ensure proper protocol was followed to generate valid N7 data.

+--output-temp
+             Preserves temp files.
+Default=False.

+--pernt-norm-factor-threshold
+             Set the number of NTs needed for effective per-nt normalization factor calculation.
+May need to change in the case of short RNAs.
+Default=20

+--ignore_low_N7
+             Bypass N7 quality control filters.

+--bypass_filters
+             Bypass N7 quality control filters and set threshold for NTs needed for effective per-nt normalization factor calculation to 1.
+             (Equivalent to "--ignore_low_N7 --theshold 1")
 ```

 &nbsp;&nbsp;&nbsp;&nbsp;